The Lacto-Fermentation Process

 We use lactic acid fermentation to make our Real Pickles products.
 It is the original pickling method and has been an essential part of healthy human diets throughout the world for thousands of years.
 In Asia, consumption of fermented vegetables dates back at least to the 3rd Century B.C.E., when the Great Wall of China was being constructed.
 In Europe, sauerkraut is known to have been an important food among the ancient Romans.

-Today, Real Pickles is one of a small handful of businesses in the United States producing raw, lactic acid fermented pickles (also known as lacto-fermented or naturally fermented).
+Today, Real Pickles is one of a few businesses in the United States producing raw, lactic acid fermented pickles (also known as lacto-fermented or naturally fermented).
 This traditional pickling process went out of favor with the advent of industrial food production.
 Modern pickling methods, including use of vinegar (usually in place of fermentation) and pasteurization, produce a uniform, shelf stable product suitable to the needs of the large food corporations.
 Unfortunately, modern pickles do not offer the authentic flavor or health-promoting qualities of traditional pickles.

 How it works